 We are (prayerfully, hopefully, God-willing) closing on our house a month from tomorrow, which means it’s time to pack.
 It also means that I need to use up everything in my cupboards, fridge, and freezer, because even though we’re only moving 50.4 miles away,… Continue Reading “Clean out the Cupboards Cabbage Soup”

 We got invited to a 4th of July picnic this afternoon and our host is diabetic, so I scrambled to come up with something that is both yummy, pretty diabetic-friendly, and doesn’t require me to turn on the oven.
-(We’re having a heat wave here in the northwest and, without air conditioning, it’s about 89 degrees in the house.)
+(We’re having a heat wave… Continue Reading “Diabetic-friendly Ambrosia Salad”

 I’ve been a salmon addict ever since I first started coming to Seattle for training and would eat at restaurants where I would get perfectly seared salmon filets.
-I relished the flavors – wood/fire smoke, lemon, that crunchy bite from the caramelization – bursting on my tongue.
-It was worlds away from the canned salmon patties I ate while growing up back in Indiana.
-Now that I live here in the Pacific Northwest, where fresh fish is in abundance, I’ve become absolutely addicted to Steelhead Trout.
-(And no canned salmon will ever get within 20 feet of my lips again!)
+I relished the flavors – wood/fire smoke, lemon, that crunchy bite from the caramelization – bursting… Continue Reading “My favorite food on the planet”

 This is one of my favorite recipes.
 Simple, delicious, and soooo good cold mornings!
 I’ve modified it from the original one I found to make it tastier and to serve a smaller family.

 My grandmother, Lila, is one of those old school cooks.
 She’s from that generation where they made due with what they had and learned how to squeeze rich, flavorful foods out of every possible part of the garden haul.
 (Proof of this is the fact… Continue Reading “Lila’s Macaroni and Cheese”